MooersLab/pymolsnips/README.md

 $ mkdir ./Library/Application\ Support/CudaText/data/snippets/Std.PML/
 ```

-When executing *CudaText* for the first time on Windows it will prompt you with the need for extraction of files.
+When executing *CudaText* for the first time on Windows, it will prompt you with the need for the extraction of files.
-Proceed with extraction and choose where you want the files to be extracted to.
+Proceed with the extraction and choose where you want the files to be extracted to.
 I chose to store it under `C:\Users\YOURUSERNAME\AppData\Roaming\CudaText` where I created the folder CudaText.

 Create the **Std.PML** sub directory under `C:\Users\YOURUSERNAME\AppData\Roaming\CudaText\data\snippets`

 Any snippet add-on will automatically be installed in this directory.

-Past the files (not the folder) of `cudatextpymolsnips` into the **Std.PML** folder.
+Paste the files (not the folder) of `cudatextpymolsnips` into the **Std.PML** folder.

 After starting *CudaText*, install the snippets plugin by navigating to the `Plugins --> Addons Manager --> Install` and search for *plugin: Snippets* and select it.
 A pop-up window will appear asking you if you would like to install, click OK.